Setting up Database Backups

 Using the Task Scheduler to Automate Backups

-- In Windows switch to the Control Panel, and then click Administrative Tools > Task Scheduler.
+1.Switch to the Windows Task Scheduler: Control Panel > System and Security > Administrative Tools > Task Scheduler.

 Restoring a Database from a Backup

-- Under Actions > Database click Rename and delete RECOVERED from the name of the recovered database.
+6.After confirming the name of the database in step (3), under Actions > Database, click Rename and delete the word RECOVERED from the name of the restored database.

 7.Wait for the following message to appear: "The database name "[Name RECOVERED]" was successfully changed to "[Name]".

 1.In Citavi DBServer Manager on the Tools menu, click Manage backups.